Taking a Mission Trip to Help a Church Plant? 7 Things You Need to Know

 7. Commit 3-5 years.

-The mission teams who have had the greatest impact on our community, new church, & family are those who make return trips.
-Return trips will allow your church to see annual progress of the new church as they return each year.
+The mission teams who have had the greatest impact on our community, new church, and family are those who make return trips.
+Return trips will allow your church to see the annual progress of the new church as they return each year.
 Anticipation will build naturally for each trip.
 A visit from the church planter to speak at your church could create a powerful relationship.
-You could even work it out with a church planter to help them develop one particular area of church life that your church is very strong in – VBS, Kids Minsitry, Evangelism, etc. In that way, you’re reproducing yourself in another community with each trip.
+You could even work it out with a church planter to help them develop one particular area of church life that your church is very strong in – i.e. VBS, Kids Ministry, Evangelism, etc. In that way, you’re reproducing yourself in another community with each trip.

 If you are a church planter or a church that has taken a trip, what else would you add to this list?